Wondering how to update a 90s house? Get decorating and renovation ideas for your 90s home update from this 90s home remodel before and after!

 When you want to update a house built in the 1990s, it’s sometimes hard to know where to start.
 When we bought the home, we did just two things before we even moved in.
 First, we had the entire downstairs and the two-story entryway painted (because two story yellow ceilings?!).
-We also we had all the flooring replaced (because tile downstairs and off white carpet upstairs were not our preferred flooring options, and we didn’t want to move everything out again later).
+We installed hardwood floors throughout (because tile downstairs and off white carpet upstairs were not our preferred flooring options, and we didn’t want to move everything out again later).

 Entry and Stairwell

 You can see both those updates in our entryway.
-The paint we chose for the entire downstairs is one of my favorite greige paint colors: Agreeable Gray by Sherwin Williams.
+The paint we chose for the entire downstairs and our upstairs hallway is one of my favorite greige paint colors: Agreeable Gray by Sherwin Williams.

 Though the railing is still quite reminiscent of the 90s, by updating the flooring on the stairs to these beautiful wide-plank oak floors, I feel we effectively updated the view while maintaining the elegant traditional flow of the staircase.

-Being visible from the front door, I try to keep our dining room as neat as possible.
+Being visible from the front door, I try to keep our formal dining room (and all our interiors) as neat as possible.
 I refinished my great grandmother’s dining set while we were still at our last home, and I don’t have any intention of parting with it any time soon.

 A new chandelier, some modern accents, and some additional storage on the wall not shown allows this room to serve both as a formal dining space and our primary homeschool room.

 To the other side of the entry is our living room.
-The biggest project we tackled in here (other than flooring, paint, and light fixture) was the fireplace.
+The biggest project we tackled in here (other than flooring, paint, and light fixture) was the fireplace and mantel.

 You can read all about that renovation project here, and find out why we actually enclosed a bit of wall, rather than opening up for a more open floor plan.
 While we don’t watch a lot of tv in our home anyway (keep reading to see where we’ve chosen to hide the tv), I do like having a sitting room that doesn’t have any tv at all.
 And I love having the piano in here… now to do a better job of finding time to practice!